 While the column-based isolation methods can be partially automated on generic liquid handling machines, full automation requires systems integrating vacuum manifolds or onboard centrifuges.
 But in the bead-based isolation, most of the process is automated, therefore the rate and accuracy of the extraction increases.
 Several vendors now offer open platforms that can automate the magnetic bead-based reagents from various commercially available kits.

 In research labs, many samples may be needed.
 In the column-based method, a separate preparation for each sample is needed and a simple difference in any step may cause a big difference in the end results.
 For avoiding these effects, the operators need to be fully trained and experienced and this requires more cost and energy.
 But with the magnetic bead-based method since most of the process is automated, these factors are prevented and there is less need for experienced operators, which means less costs.

 While spin columns are limited to silica, cellulose, or ion exchange resins, the magnetic beads provide a range of surface chemistries that extend their use beyond that of standard DNA/RNA extraction and purification techniques.
 For example, in exome sequencing, streptavidin-coated the magnetic beads enable the capture of specific genes or exon fragments hybridized to biotinylated complementary sequences.
 These magnetic beads are well suited for use with targeted sequencing panels for cancer and tumor profiling.

 In addition to the standard array of surface chemistries, magnetic beads can be conjugated to enzymes, antibodies, and custom ligands.

-For concluding all of the above, there are many benefits in replacing column-based method with bead-based method such as less costs, less process time, more samples processed and automation.
-In bead-based method the samples are more pure and higher in quality.
+For concluding all of the above, there are many benefits in replacing the column-based method with the bead-based method such as less costs, less process time, more samples processed, and automation.
+In the bead-based method, the samples are more pure and higher in quality.
 By using different coatings for the beads, the properties can be changed according to the needs.